-In The Great Gatsby, it’s written, “Life starts all over again when it gets crisp in the fall.”
-Although fall is a time of transition in nature when leaves, grass, and plants all start to die or hibernate, some consider fall to be like a second New Year, because there’s just something about this season that awakens us inside.
-In God’s economy which often highlights the unexpected, He created fall to be one of the most breathtaking displays of His handiwork, and even as things change and die, there’s beauty incomparable.
+In The Great Gatsby F. Scott Fitzergerald wrote, “Life starts all over again when it gets crisp in the fall.”
+Although fall is a time of transition in nature when leaves, grass, and plants all start to die or hibernate, fall often feels a fresh start, because there’s just something about this season that awakens us inside.
+God created fall to be one of the most breathtaking displays of His handiwork.
+Even as things change and die, there’s beauty incomparable.

 Perhaps one of the reasons we’re awakened is that fall is such a stark difference from summer – from the climate and clothing to the smells in the air, the decor in our homes, the food on our tables.
 Fall beckons us with her burning wood, crisp leaves underfoot, warm drinks, and coziness.
 For me, living by the seasons is one of the highlights of settling in a climate like Tennessee.
 Even when I lived in Texas though, I made an effort to transition our home environment to a fallish feel, even if it was still 90 degrees outside for a month more.